april-org/april-ann/README.md

-  which you need (i.e. `require("aprilann.matrix")`), or loading the full library (`require("aprilann")`). **Be careful**, the APRIL-ANN modules doesn't follow Lua guidelines and have lateral effects because of the declaration of tables, functions, and other values at the GLOBALs Lua table:
+  which you need (i.e. `require("aprilann.matrix")`), or loading the full library (`require("aprilann")`). **Be careful**, the APRIL-ANN modules doesn't follow Lua guidelines and have lateral effects because of the declaration of tables, functions, and other values at the GLOBALs Lua table.
+Before using APRIL-ANN as a Lua module you need to install it into your system (currently only available for Linux systems) by executing `$ make install`.

 ```
 $ lua